Tools Support

 Port Options for Coffee Exports

-Brazil has several major ports for coffee exports, each serving different producing regions and offering distinct advantages.
-Choosing the right port depends on the coffee's origin, the destination market, and available shipping lines.
+Brazil has several major ports for coffee exports.
+Each one serves different producing regions and offers its own strengths.
+Choosing the right port depends on three things.
+These are the coffee's origin and the target market.
+Add the shipping lines you can use.

-SantosSão Paulo~27 million bags (60% of exports)Largest coffee port in the world, most shipping line options, direct services to US/Europe/Asia
+SantosSão Paulo~27 million bags (60% of exports)World's top coffee port, most carrier choices, direct routes to US/Europe/Asia

-ParanaguáParaná~5 million bagsServes Paraná and western São Paulo coffee, competitive rates, growing container terminal
+ParanaguáParaná~5 million bagsServes Paraná and western São Paulo coffee, good rates, growing container terminal

-Rio de JaneiroRio de Janeiro~4 million bagsServes Minas Gerais eastern regions, Mediterranean/North Africa routes
+Rio de JaneiroRio de Janeiro~4 million bagsServes eastern Minas Gerais, Mediterranean/North Africa routes

-VitóriaEspírito Santo~6 million bagsPrimary Conilon/Robusta port, strong instant-coffee exporter links, Africa/Asia routes
+VitóriaEspírito Santo~6 million bagsTop Conilon/Robusta port, strong instant-coffee exporter ties, Africa/Asia routes

 Temperature & Quality Control

-Green coffee beans are hygroscopic — they absorb and release moisture based on ambient conditions.
-The ideal shipping temperature is 60-70°F (15-21°C) with relative humidity below 65%.
-Temperatures above 77°F (25°C) accelerate chemical aging, causing stale or woody flavors.
+Green coffee beans are hygroscopic.
+This means they take in and let out moisture, based on ambient conditions.
+The ideal shipping temperature is 60-70°F (15-21°C), with relative humidity below 65%.
+Heat above 77°F (25°C) speeds up chemical aging, causing stale or woody flavors.
 Humidity above 70% promotes mold growth, including the dangerous Ochratoxin A mycotoxin.

-Unlike perishable foods, most coffee is shipped in standard dry containers rather than reefer (refrigerated) units.
-The industry-standard solution is GrainPro liner bags — hermetic barrier films placed inside jute or sisal bags that create a sealed microenvironment.
-These liners maintain stable moisture content (10-12%) and protect against condensation that occurs when containers pass through different climate zones during ocean transit.
+Unlike foods that spoil fast, most coffee ships in standard dry containers.
+Reefer, or cold, units aren't needed.
+The industry standard is GrainPro liner bags.
+These are hermetic barrier films placed inside jute or sisal bags.
+Together, they seal in a safe microclimate.
+These liners keep moisture content stable, at 10-12%.
+They also guard against condensation.
+This happens when containers cross different climate zones during ocean transit.

-For specialty coffee (scoring 80+ on the SCA scale), additional precautions include: vacuum-sealed packaging for micro-lots, ventilated containers for long transits through tropical zones, real-time temperature and humidity data loggers placed inside the container, and pre-cooling the container before loading if ambient temperature exceeds 85°F (29°C).
+For specialty coffee, scoring 80+ on the SCA scale, extra care helps.
+Use vacuum-sealed packaging for micro-lots.
+Use airy containers for long transits through tropical zones.
+Add real-time heat and humidity data loggers inside the container.
+Pre-cool the container before loading if it may top 85°F (29°C) inside.

-At the receiving end, buyers should test moisture content immediately upon arrival.
-Acceptable range for green coffee is 10-12.5%.
-Moisture above 13% indicates possible condensation damage during transit and warrants a detailed quality assessment before acceptance.
+At the receiving end, buyers should test moisture content right when the shipment arrives.
+The acceptable range for green coffee is 10-12.5%.
+Moisture above 13% points to possible condensation damage during transit.
+This calls for a detailed quality check before you accept the lot.

-Exporting coffee from Brazil requires a specific set of documents, each issued by a different authority.
-Missing or delayed documentation is the single most common cause of shipment delays at Brazilian ports.
-Below is the complete checklist with issuing authorities and processing times.
+Exporting coffee from Brazil needs a specific set of papers.
+Each paper comes from a different authority.
+Missing or late papers are the single most common cause of delays.
+This happens most at Brazilian ports.
+Below is the full checklist, with issuing authorities and handling times.

 DocumentIssued ByRequired ForProcessing Time